 Tayen Lane's mission is to publish new voices across all genres.
 We publish work that challenges, deeply engages, and facilitates physical/mental health and awareness.
 We believe that the time is ripe for new voices, fresh ideas, alternative stories and an evolutionary change of direction—a change that sets free the truth behind raging propaganda and a world history written by the victors.
 We'd also like to give the underdog with a nicely written manuscript the chance to engage the world.
 It's time for people with empowering, timely, and outside-of-the-mainstream works to offer their advice and inspirations—to tell their stories.

-Kermit Heartsong, acclaimed author, entrepreneur, award-winning game developer (Articulation, Word By Word) and designer, has written three non-fiction books (The United States of Mammon, Illusions, Dystopia & Monsters, Ukraine: ZBIG's Grand Chessboard and How the West Was Checkmated) and has published 75 fiction, nonfiction, and poetry books.
+Kermit Heartsong author, entrepreneur, award-winning game developer (Articulation, Word By Word) and designer, has written three non-fiction books (The United States of Mammon, Illusions, Dystopia & Monsters, Ukraine: ZBIG's Grand Chessboard and How the West Was Checkmated) and has published 75 fiction, nonfiction, and poetry books.
 He has also co-developed and patented a neurally-networked software engine for DNA mapping and agricultural, biomedical and astronomical data management.
 His love, however, has always happily danced on the creative side of the fence.
 This led to the founding of Tayen Lane Publishing in 2014, which represents a return to a creative avocation—the written word and design.
-Kermit brings a lifetime of writing experience, a quarter century of executive management experience, and years of publishing experience to Tayen Lane Publishing.
+Kermit brings a lifetime of writing experience, a quarter century of entrepreneurial and executive management experience, and years of publishing experience to Tayen Lane Publishing.
 He lives in San Francisco, California.
 Kermit is a music lover, a prolific reader, and an art lover of epic magnitude.
 Kermit's upcoming book, The God in Us Knows, will debut Fall 2016.

 Nora holds an MA in Fiction from UT Austin and a BA in English from Brown University.
 Her short fiction received the 2010 Keene Prize for Literature, and her poems have appeared in Catamaran, Pilgrimage, Spiral Orb, and other journals.
 Nora’s editorial background includes magazine production, freelance manuscript editing, and editing the literary journal Chokecherries for the Society of the Muse of the Southwest.
 Nora loves artists’ residencies and has been lucky to create at Byrdcliffe, the Elsewhere Collaborative, and Istanbul’s Maumau Art Residency.
 She lived for two years at Green Gulch Farm Zen Center and has studied within various spiritual traditions and healing arts.
 Currently she is teaching a fiction class at CCSF, developing a creative residency at Oakland’s Omni Commons, and living high up in the hills of the East Bay.